Federalist party definition

 parti fédéraliste

 Get Smarter on US News, History, and the Constitution Join the thousands of fellow patriots who rely on our 5-minute newsletter to stay informed on the key events and trends that shaped our nation's past and continue to .
 ABBREVIATIONS; ANAGRAMS; BIOGRAPHIES; CALCULATORS; CONVERSIONS; .Anti-Federalist Party Organized in 1792 to oppose the proposed Constitution of the United States, mainly on the grounds that it gave the central government power.Le Parti fédéraliste était un parti politique aux États-Unis qui a duré de 1787 à 1824 et était basé sur les idées d’un gouvernement central fort pour gérer les affaires du peuple .Fédéralistes.Washington and Adams represented the Federalist Party, which generated a backlash among those who resisted the new government’s assertions of federal power.
 Meaning of Federalist.
-The collection was commonly known as The Federalist until the name The Federalist Papers emerged in .
+The Anti-Federalists’ main concern was that the newly created position of .

 Overview